UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

 The Kernel used in SimEng is an emulation of a Linux Kernel.
 The SimEng Kernel does not seek to provide the full functionality of a Linux Kernel.
 Instead, it provides the functionality for creating the program memory space and aid the emulation of system calls by maintaining a system and process state.

-The SimEng Kernel is split into two classes, ``LinuxProcess`` and ``Linux``.
+The SimEng Kernel is split into two classes, ``Process`` and ``Linux``.

-LinuxProcess
+Process
 ------------

-The ``LinuxProcess`` class provides the functionality to process the supplied program.
+The ``Process`` class provides the functionality to process the supplied program.
 It creates the initial process memory space, including the Executable and Linkable Format (ELF) process image and the stack.
 The process memory space created contains all the data required by the program to run.

 ELF Parsing
 ~~~~~~~~~~~~
 The ELF binaries have a defined structure for 32-bit and 64-bit architectures, all information regarding parsing ELF binaries has been referenced from the `Linux manual page <https://man7.org/linux/man-pages/man5/elf.5.html>`_.
 The ELF binary is divided into multiple parts.
-SimEng stores all relevant parts of the `ELF Binary` in a ``char[] processImage`` array, which is a private member variable of the ``LinuxProcess`` class.
+SimEng stores all relevant parts of the `ELF Binary` in a ``char[] processImage`` array, which is a private member variable of the ``Process`` class.

 .. image:: ../../assets/elfstruct.png
   :alt: ELF Structure